Montana/terminal.com/README.md

 ## Low-Level API

 Module methods exposed on the `Terminal` module are 1:1 mapping of the Terminal.com API.
+The mapping rules are simple:

 - All the required arguments are translated to positional arguments and comes in the same order as they are listed on the [Terminal.com API docs](https://www.terminal.com/api/docs) page.
-- All the optional arguments are specified as options.
+- All the optional arguments are specified as keyword arguments (options).

 ### Example